djmcgill/CPU/README.md

  - make metal texture darker (urgh graphics)
  - sort out lighting properly, with ambient occlusion or whatever (urgh graphics)
  - automatically save and load world and gamestate (probably going to be annoying)
- - integrate pathfinding including jumping (shouldn't be too bad, already got a lot of the code around)
+ - integrate pathfinding including jumping (mostly done, but buggy)
  - sort out controls (assume mouse)
  - sort out cut-away of blocks that are above the cameraTarget (uuuuurgh)
  - (all the other smaller TODOs in the code)